lowRISC/lowrisc-site/content/docs/xilinx.md

 ### Future Board options

 Nexys4-DDR is supported because it is low cost and widely available.
-Genesys2 is partially supported (excluding a mouse solution) because it is the default platform for Ariane, also its peripherals are complementary to the Nexys4-DDR, rather than being leading edge propietary parts.
+Genesys2 is also supported because it is the default platform for Ariane.
+Moreover its peripherals are largely complementary to the Nexys4-DDR, rather than being leading edge propietary parts.

 It would be relatively easy to support the ArtyA7-100 which is cheaper and has a larger DDR3 ram than